kir-dev/email-service/README.md

 If a service dies or is overloaded, the emails will be queued and sent when the service is back online.

-### The reciver
+### The receiver

-The reciver is a simple [Node.js](https://nodejs.org/en/) application that will consume the messages from the queue and send the emails with [Nodemailer](https://nodemailer.com/about/).
+The receiver is a simple [Node.js](https://nodejs.org/en/) application that will consume the messages from the queue and send the emails with [Nodemailer](https://nodemailer.com/about/).

 If the email sending fails, the message will be requeued and retried until it succeeds, or reaches a predefined resend TTL counter, after which it will be discarded.

-See the reciver [README](packages/reciver/README.md) for more details.
+See the receiver [README](packages/receiver/README.md) for more details.